zzzprojects/docs/entityframework.net/pages/querying-data/subtract-two-dates.md

 ## Answer

-The easiet way to subtract two dates using LINQ is to define a `DateTime` variable that represents the old date, then use that `DateTime` variable in where portion of the LINQ query.
+The easiest way to subtract two dates using LINQ is to define a `DateTime` variable that represents the old date, then use that `DateTime` variable in where portion of the LINQ query.

 ```csharp